 How I’m Rockin’ The Ketogenic Diet and You Can Too!

 Ok let’s get down to it.
-I wanted to share with you more details on how I eat a high fat/ moderate protein/ low carb way of eating aka The Ketogenic Diet.
+I wanted to share with you more details on how I eat a high fat/ moderate protein/ low carb way of eating aka The Ketogenic Diet, for more on being healthy, see here this Energy Supplements UK products.
 If you missed how I lost 45 lbs you can see that here.
 I’ve been able to get my body to burn fat for fuel instead of carbohydrates just through the foods I put in my body.
 I count my macros and I test my blood sugar and ketone levels.
 And I’ve lost 45lbs doing all this.
 Now I’m sure you are wondering what does any of that means and how can I do it too?

 The whole goal of the Ketogenic way of eating is to get your body into a state of ketosis.
 Meaning your body will start burning fat instead of sugar.
 When your body burns fat it releases ketones into your bloodstream.
 Ketones are then used for energy by your body instead of using glucose (carbs) When your body gets into this state the results are amazing.
-First and foremost, you can lose weight!
-But an equally awesome benefit is that your brain loves ketones.
-You will feel more focused and energetic all day long.
+If you still are lacking energy, you might have narcolepsy for which we recommend these Natural Remedies for Narcolepsy.

 So how to do get into Ketosis and how do you know you did it?
 Well, it can take a little while for your body to adjust to burning fat for fuel instead of glucose.
 Anywhere from a week or 2 to a month.
 But once you have achieved ketosis you are considered fat adapted.